cgvwzq/evsets/browser/README.md

 We implement the threshold group testing based reduction in JS and Wasm for efficiently finding eviction sets of minimal size.
 For more details check our paper.

-ested on *Chrome 74.0.3729.75 with V8 7.4* with `--allow-natives-syntax --experimental-wasm-bigint` flags.
+Tested on *Chrome 74.0.3729.75 with V8 7.4* with `--allow-natives-syntax --experimental-wasm-bigint` flags.
 Natives syntax is only required for validating of resulting JS offsets.
 Wasm BigInt should be supported will be default soon.

 Check my slides for more details about the Wasm implementation: https://vwzq.net/slides/2019-rootedcon_extended.pdf